aurora-opensource/xviz/docs/api-reference/server/xviz-server-middleware-stack.md

 # XVIZServerMiddlewareStack

-XVIZServerMiddlewareStack conforms to the middleware interface and routes messages through the middleware stack.
+XVIZServerMiddlewareStack defines and conforms to the [Middleware Interface](/docs/api-reference/io/overview-middleware.md) and routes messages through the middleware stack.

 It serves as the entrypoint to the entire middleware dataflow.